Dynamic generation of multiple CI/CD parent-child pipelines using GitLab

 mention that as the complexity of our CI/CD pipelines grows we encounter

-issues with large .yml
+issues with large .yml configuration files and includes that increase the

 complexity and trackability of the setup.
 To tackle these challenges we can